Interventional CT

 A copy of the report is sent to Queensland X-Ray and to your doctor.

-The area that has been biopsied may feel a little tender for several days and there is usually some bruising.
+The area that has been biopsied may feel a little tender for several days and there may be some bruising.

-The dressing applied during the procedure is waterproof and should be kept on for two days.
+The dressing applied during the procedure is waterproof and should be kept on for one day.
 You can shower with it, but strenuous activities and heavy lifting should be avoided for 48 hours to allow the area to heal.

 Depending on the procedure, specific guidance about your recovery will be given during your appointment.